|May 18th - Jun 30th||Jul 1st - Jul 19th||Jul 20th - Sep 22nd|

 As Killer whales, sea lions and bears are the top predators in their environment, the chances of seeing them are mostly a factor of how long you spend in their world and when you choose to come to Telegraph Cove.

-- The best time to see killer whales on a day trip is August when just over half of our Johnstone Strait Orca Opportunity Guided Sea Kayaking Day Trip will see them.
+- The best time to see killer whales on a day trip is August when just over half of our Johnstone Strait Wildlife Opportunity Guided Sea Kayaking Day Trip will see them.

-- We see them mid-July through mid-September on around 40-50% of our Johnstone Strait Orca Opportunity Guided Sea Kayaking Day Trips,
+- We see them mid-July through mid-September on around 40-50% of our Johnstone Strait Wildlife Opportunity Guided Sea Kayaking Day Trips,

 - Bears and Sea Lions are usually seen more often in June, early July and mid to late September.